LukaszHoszowski/Django_ProEstate/README.md

 + fulfill system variables with Secret key and Postgres DB credentials

-* App can be contenerized in the future
+* App can be containerized in the future

 ### Executing program